 Built by Ontario workers with Ontario-made products, Armow Wind is now creating clean power for up to 70,000 Ontario homes each year

 TORONTO, Feb.
 1, 2016 /PRNewswire/ — The Armow Wind power facility in Ontario is now up and running.
-Samsung Renewable Energy, Inc. (Samsung) and Pattern Energy Group LP (“Pattern Development”) today announced their 180 megawatt (MW) Armow Wind power facility has completed construction and is fully operational.
-Armow Wind is expected to generate enough clean energy to power approximately 70,000 Ontario homes each year, based on average annual residential energy use in Ontario.
+Samsung Renewable Energy, Inc. (Samsung) and Pattern Energy Group LP (“Pattern Development”) today announced their 180 megawatt (MW) Armow Wind power facility.
+For it has completed construction and is fully operational.
+Armow Wind is expected to generate enough clean energy to power approximately 70,000 Ontario homes each year.
+That’s based on average annual residential energy use in Ontario.

-“Samsung is proud to complete our fourth wind project under our Green Energy Investment Agreement with the government of Ontario,” said Steve Cho, Vice President, Samsung C&T. “Armow Wind created more than 350 jobs during peak construction and supported over 750 workers from our Ontario manufacturing facilities.
-Samsung and its partners are creating jobs and investing in the community which is benefiting real people in Kincardine and across the province.”
+“Samsung is proud to complete our fourth wind project under our Green Energy Investment Agreement with the government of Ontario,” said Steve Cho, Vice President, Samsung C&T. “Armow Wind created more than 350 jobs during peak construction.
+Moreover and supported over 750 workers.
+That’s from our Ontario manufacturing facilities.
+Samsung and its partners are creating jobs.
+Also they are investing in the community.
+One which is benefiting real people in Kincardine and across the province.”

 Constructed utilizing Ontario-made products, Armow Wind provided jobs for more than 350 Ontario workers during peak construction activity with an average of 200 workers on-site throughout the construction process.
 Towers for the 91 Siemens 2.3 MW wind turbines were made in Windsor and the 273 blades were manufactured in Tillsonburg by more than 750 Ontario workers.